 Range Rover Evoque

-Range Rover Evoque, this vehicle features 17” 10 spoke ‘Style 105’ alloy wheels.
-The iconic Land Rover logo is proudly presented on each wheel hub.
+Range Rover Evoque rent Dubai, this vehicle features 17” 10 spoke ‘Style 105’ alloy wheels.
+The iconic Range Rover logo is proudly presented on each wheel hub.
 This system is the focal point for all your entertainment and information.
 Utilising the latest technologies, it has been designed to make your driving experience more enjoyable and safer.

 Halogen headlights with a sleek design that echoes Range Rover Evoque’s styling.
 Featuring eight speakers, this system delivers crisp trebles and rich bass notes.
 Bluetooth® handsfree and 3.5mm auxiliary input add to the system’s capabilities.